-The Adult Attachment Interview – online training18 days
+The Adult Attachment Interview – online training 18 days

 Overview

+It involves 18 days of full-time effort coding transcripts.
 Following the basic course members may take a fourth 8-day unit that covers very complex patterning.

 Health Warning